Rainbow-CPaaS/Rainbow-CSharp-SDK-Samples/Bot/BotAdaptiveCards/README.md

   - Message coming directly from user who doesn't need to take the test are not taken into account

-  - Message coming from users taking the test are analysed and only anser to the test are taken into account: answer aer stored and the next question is displayd until the end.
-Then a final message is sentd with the test result.
+  - Message coming from users taking the test are analysed and only for them : answers are stored and the next question is displayed until the end of the test.
+Then a final message is sent with the test result.

 We also need to modify a restriction defined in the **Bot base**.
 We want users to be able to see MCQ messages even after reconnecting.
 So messages must therefore be stored.